 Pediatric Urology Fellowship

-Led by Rosalia Misseri, MD, the Pediatric Urology Fellowship at IU School of Medicine is a two-year, ACGME-accredited fellowship that provides subspecialty training in the clinical care of children with urologic disease at IU Health Riley Children’s Hospital.
+Led by Benjamin Whittam, MD, MS, the Pediatric Urology Fellowship at IU School of Medicine is a two-year, ACGME-accredited fellowship that provides subspecialty training in the clinical care of children with urologic disease at IU Health Riley Children’s Hospital.

 Minimally Invasive Urology Surgery Fellowship

 Led by Chandru Sundaram, MD, the Minimally Invasive Surgery Fellowship offered by Department of Urology is a one or two-year program that focuses on laproscopic and robotic surgical techniques and provides comprehensive training in minimally invasive urology surgery.
 Fellows in this program have an opportunity to earn a master’s degree in clinical research from Indiana University School of Medicine as part of the program.